 - Printable Templates: You can download my Sample Church Nursery Schedule as a Word document.
 It is very similar to my real one, only I’ve used fake names.
 Here is a simplified version of a schedule

-2. Review For Special Dates
+2. Review For Special Nursery Dates on the Upcoming Schedule

 While I have the calendar out, I look for special dates that will affect the nursery.
 These might be weeks when we cancel Sunday night church, or when we don’t offer a nursery because of a church-wide dinner.

-3. Remove Any Outgoing Volunteers
+3. Remove Any Outgoing Volunteers from the Schedule

 I keep a master copy of the church nursery schedule in my office.
 I use it to make notes when workers need to come off, change their service dates, or I have new volunteers to add.
 It helps to keep these notes in a central location by actually writing them on my copy of the schedule.
 I just delete these names at first and leave the spots as blanks until the next step.

-4. Fill The Empty Spots
+4. Fill The Empty Church Nursery Spots

 Then I find workers to serve in the blanks on my schedule.
 I should probably write more in depth about finding volunteers, but for now here are a few time saving tips.
 How do I get volunteers for church nursery?